By Jonathan Andreas, Updated 2019/05/19

 All economists realize that GDP is a flawed measure of economic wellbeing and numerous economists have tried to replace it with a better measure of wellbeing.
 All have failed because GDP is simpler and more useful than all past proposals.
 MELI could finally dethrone GDP if we can develop a primary protocol for measuring it that economists can agree upon.
 Dethroning GDP could have broad implications for economic policy which will touch everyone’s lives.

 Nobody defends mmutilitarianism as an ethical ideal either from religious or secular ethical principles because it is based upon false axioms that systematically lead to ethical errors.
 But it fills a practical purpose for guiding decisions about what is good for “the economy” because it is a convenient, simple ethical system that helps avoid wasteful errors that societies would (and did) make without it.
 Society needs some kind ethical system to guide economic policy, and mmutilitarianism has filled this important niche.

-Note that I started out writing the word with a single initial m, but I have added a second m to the beginning of the word to make it easier to distinguish between mmutilitarianism and utilitarianism.
-When speaking the word mmutilitarianism, one must emphasize a long mm or else you will probably be misunderstood.
-You must almost sound like you are stuttering.
-If you see the word with only one m, it is a holdover from the years when I wrote it that way.
+Note that I added two m’s to the beginning of the word ‘mmutilitarianism’ to make it easier to distinguish between the written words for mmutilitarianism and utilitarianism.
+When pronouncing the word mmutilitarianism, it is important to emphasize a long mm or else you might be misunderstood.
+You should almost sound like you are starting to stutter.

 When cost-benefit analysis began it used willingness and ability to pay as the measure of the good, but then in the 1970s, health economists also began using the statistical value of a life which is a much more egalitarian and defensible methodology for measuring benefits.
 Oddly, the value-of-a life methodology seems to have generated a lot more popular controversy than the pure mmutilitarian willingness-and-ability-to-pay methodology.